warwickchapman/dbus-fronius/README.md

       and one for SunSpec (`SunspecDetector`).
 PV inverters are found by sending Solar API/ Modbus requests out to all IP addresses in the network (the maximum number of IP addresses is limited).
 IP addresses where a PV inverter has already been detected take priority.
-This is a tedious procedure which causes a lot of network travel.
-However, it is necessary for auto detection, because the inverters do not support any protocol for efficient detection (like upnp).
+This is a tedious procedure which causes a lot of network traffic.
+However, it is necessary for auto detection, because the inverters do not support any protocol for efficient detection (like uPnP).
     - `InverterMediator` Each mediator represents a PV inverter found while the service is running.
       If a inverter is detected by a `InverterGateway`, the mediator will know whether the detected inverter is the one he represents.
 It is reponsible for creating and removing `Inverter` objects which publishes the inverter data on the D-Bus, and for starting/stopping communication with the inverters.
     - `DBusFronius` Ties everything together.
-It creates 2 inverter `InverteGateway` objects for device detection.
+It creates 2 inverter `InverterGateway` objects for device detection.
 If a device is found, it will create an `InverterMediator` if there is no mediator yet which represents the inverter. `DBusFronius` will also publish the `com.victronenergy.fronius` service.